 I am a shareholder with Winthrop & Weinstine, P.A. and represent clients in complex commercial litigation matters.
-My experience includes contract cases, misrepresentation and fiduciary duty actions; shareholder disputes; private and government antitrust matters; securities actions; intellectual property actions involving patent, trademark, copyright and trade secret claims; insurance coverage disputes; and product liability claims.
-My clients have extended across numerous industries including banking and financial services, food, energy, transportation, consumer products, insurance, professional services and construction.
-I am married and have three children.
+My experience includes contract cases; misrepresentation and fiduciary duty actions; shareholder disputes; private and government antitrust matters; securities actions; intellectual property cases involving patent, trademark, copyright and trade secret claims; insurance coverage disputes; and product liability claims.
+My clients have spanned a broad spectrum of industries including banking and financial services, food, energy, transportation, consumer products, insurance, professional services and construction.

 Practicing Financial Services Litigation

-Represented national bank in defense of contract, misrepresentation and antitrust claims seeking $20 million in damages in connection with sale of assets.
+Represented national bank in defense of contract, misrepresentation and antitrust claims seeking damages of $200 million in connection with asset sale.
 Summary judgement granted in favor of client on all claims.
 Court awarded sanctions against Plaintiff.

-Represented leading financial institution against claims arising from securities lending program losses incurred during financial crisis.
-Following seven week trial, jury verdict returned in favor of bank client on all counts.
+Represented leading financial institution against claims requesting over $500 million arising from securities lending program losses incurred during financial crisis.
+Following seven week jury trial, verdict returned in favor of bank client on all counts.

-Defended national bank against antitrust, RICO, fraud, and contract claims asserted in connection with asset sale and seeking over $180 million in damages.
+Defended national bank against antitrust, RICO, fraud, and contract claims asserted in connection with multi-year sales process.
 Dispositive motion granted with respect to all claims.